Stop Losing Conditioned Air

 Caulking

-This synthetic and flexible material is used to seal tiny gaps, usually less than a quarter inch wide.
-It’s often paired with fiberglass insulation for maximum effectiveness.
+This synthetic, flexible material is used to seal tiny gaps, typically less than a quarter inch wide.
+It’s often paired with fiberglass insulation for maximum effectiveness and is a common solution for detailed air leak sealing around windows, doors, and penetrations.

 Residential interior showing newly installed spray foam insulation between wall studs and exposed mechanical ductwork overhead.